Elle-Thompson/Elle-Thompson/README.md

 # <p align="center"> 	Hi Friends!
 I'm Elle :grin: </p>

 ### <p align="center"> 	I'm a behavior technician turned software developer.
-I'm most passionate about building front-end web applications.
+I'm most passionate about building frontend web applications.
 Something about watching projects come to life is extremely satisfying.
 I hold a BA in psychology and have a history of working with underrepresented people.
 Now I love to work in the cross-section of social impact and software development. </p>

 ##